Easy Homemade Hummus

 Can I use peanut butter instead of tahini?

 We don’t have tahini listed in the ingredient list but it is a favorite to most hummus lovers.
-If you are wanting tahini or the flavor from it peanut butter is often recommended as a substitute for it.
+If you want tahini or the flavor from it peanut butter is often recommended as a substitute for it.
 You can also try cashew butter as well.
 It has a more neutral nut butter and plant-based flavor.

-Storing Your Dip
+Storing Your Hummus

 More Ways to Dip